 What Causes Bloating?

 According to a Johns Hopkins Medicine blog post, certain foods are more prone to cause gas and bloating than others, including oligosaccharides (found in wheat, onions, garlic, legumes, and beans), disaccharides (found in lactose like milk, yogurt, and ice cream), monosaccharides (found in apples and pears, for example), and certain sugars found in most chewing gums and candies.

-“The small intestine doesn’t always fully absorb these carbohydrates, instead passing them to the colon, where they are fermented by bacteria and produce gas,” Linda Lee, M.D. says.
+"The small intestine doesn't always fully absorb these carbohydrates, instead passing them to the colon, where they are fermented by bacteria and produce gas," Linda Lee, M.D., writes.

 Other common causes of bloating include gut sensitivity (also known as irritable bowel syndrome, or IBS); a condition called small intestinal bacterial overgrowth (SIBO); gastroparesis, which delays stomach emptying; and some gynecological conditions.

-With a combination of deep breathing, stretches that target abdominal organs, and twists that massage and stimulate the colon (a vital organ for keeping you regular), this sequence relieves a wide range of digestive discomfort—think: Gas, bloating, constipation.
+With a combination of deep breathing, stretches that target abdominal organs, and twists that massage and stimulate the colon (a vital organ for keeping you regular), this sequence relieves a wide range of digestive discomfort—think gas, bloating, constipation.
 And the best part?
 With better digestion comes more energy.

 Start in Wind-Relieving Pose ("Knees to Chest")

-Drop Your Knees to One Side Into a Spinal Twist
+Drop Your Knees to One Side for a Spinal Twist

-Reach your arms out to a "T," and keep your knees and hips in line with each other as you lean both knees in the same direction toward the floor.
+Lying on the floor, reach your arms out to a "T," and keep your knees and hips in line with each other as you lean both knees in the same direction toward the floor.
 Try to keep your chest and shoulders relatively square to the ceiling, but don't strain.
 "Twists are a great way to stretch the stomach area, give it more space, as well as massage all internal organs to less bloat," says Pearce.